train and bus and start of trail

 In the morning everything goes as planned.
 Bus from Rovaniemi to Ivalo leaves 30 minutes after train has arrived.
 The bus is full, everybody is going to Sodankylä to a film festival.
 After Sodankylä only a few people remain.

 Bus driver is attentive.
 First we turn back after some time driving, to take a young woman to Santa Claus village.
-She either forget to get out at the right place or decided too late that she wants to see Santa.
+She either forgot to get out at the right place or decided too late that she wants to see Santa.
 The driver is sorry that it's a bit hot in the bus and reminds us that we can turn on the over-head fan and lower curtains.
 In stops he tells exactly how many minutes we're going to stay there and if there's enough time to get a coffee.
 And in Ivalo he sees that everyone catches their connecting bus.
 I have two and half hours until that.
 Big bag stays in the luggage room and I go to look around.
 If the sun comes out it's hot, if a cloud appears before the sun it gets chilly.
-A sequent cloud appears while taking a picture of a giant fish and a passing man understands the situation immediately.
+A subsequent cloud appears while taking a picture of a giant fish and a passing man understands the situation immediately.
 It's 303 km to Murmansk and because of that there are many Russian language signs.

 I find an eat-as-much-as-you-like place.
 Wooden mugs which are good for drinking from streams cost 3-4 times more here than in Rovaniemi.
 But look more beautiful.